Organised and effective approach

 Waste sorting and recycling

-Landsbankinn has in recent years worked systematically to reduce its impact on the environment through waste, working both to reduce emissions and contribute to evolution of the circular economy by reusing and recycling.
-In the span of just three years, the ratio of sorted waste has increased from around 55% to just under 90% in 2023.
-Alongside higher sorting ratios, recycling and reuse of waste from the Bank has also increased to 85% in 2023, up from 49% in 2021.
-This increase in sorting, recycling and reuse is achieved while the volume of waste from the Bank increased by over 20%, or almost 18 tonnes.
+In the span of just four years, the ratio of sorted waste has increased from around 55% to just under 90% in 2024.
+Alongside higher sorting ratios, recycling and reuse of waste from the Bank has also increased to 95% in 2024, up from 49% in 2021.
+This increase in sorting, recycling and reuse is achieved while the volume of waste from the Bank increased by over 25%, or almost 28 tonnes.

 Employee commuting